VHD Disk Size Limit is Exceeded (code 2016)

 A restore plan terminates with the following error: VHD disk size limit is exceeded.
 Maximum VHD virtual disk size is limited by 2040 GB

 The maximum size for a virtual hard disk is 2,040 gigabytes (GB).
 However, any virtual hard disk attached to the IDE controller cannot exceed 127 gigabytes (GB).
 To support a larger virtual hard disk size, attach the virtual hard disk to a SCSI adapter.
 When deciding whether to attach multiple virtual hard disks to the virtual IDE adapter or a virtual SCSI adapter, we recommend attaching to one or more SCSI adapters to improve disk input/output (I/O) performance.
 IDE is limited to one transaction at a time, regardless of whether the bus is physical or virtual.
 This means that a virtual machine with two virtual hard disks attached to the IDE adapter is limited to a single transaction for both disks.
 By contrast, a SCSI adapter allows for multiple simultaneous transactions, which provides better performance than disks attached to the IDE adapter.

 Try to select a different virtual disk type.
 For example, VHDX.
-This type allows you to handle virtual disks up to 64 terabyte size.
+This type allows you to handle virtual disks up to 64 terabytes in size.

 - Open the required restore plan.

 - Select the Restore as Virtual Disk option, then select the Virtual file format.
-If your requirements exceed the maximum size which VHD format can support, select Hyper-V Virtual disk (VHDX format) dynamic
+If your requirements exceed the maximum size that VHD format can support, select Hyper-V Virtual disk (VHDX format) dynamic.

 - Follow the Restore Wizard steps to save the restore plan configuration, then run the Restore Plan.